| HOME | ARCHIVES | FORECASTS | IMAGERY | ABOUT NHC | RECONNAISSANCE |

 Definition:

 The cone represents the probable track of the center of a tropical cyclone, and is formed by enclosing the area swept out by a set of circles (not shown) along the forecast track (at 12, 24, 36 hours, etc).
 The size of each circle is set so that two-thirds of historical official forecast errors over a 5-year sample fall within the circle.
-The circle radii defining the cones in 2008 for the Atlantic and eastern North Pacific basins are given in the table below.
+The circle radii defining the cones in 2024 for the Atlantic, Eastern North Pacific, and Central North Pacific basins are given in the table below.

 One can also examine historical tracks to determine how often the entire 5-day path of a cyclone remains completely within the area of the cone.
 This is a different perspective that ignores most timing errors.
 For example, a storm moving very slowly but in the expected direction would still be within the area of the cone, even though the track forecast error could be very large.
 Based on forecasts over the previous 5 years, the entire track of the tropical cyclone can be expected to remain within the cone roughly 60-70% of the time.